It is only certain types of matters you can report to the National Whistleblower Scheme, including:

-Please contact the external whistleblower channel if you require further guidance on which matters you can report and if you are included in the group of persons that can report to the external whistleblower channel.
+Please contact the National Whistleblower Scheme if you require further guidance on which matters you can report and if you are included in the group of persons that can report to the National Whistleblower Scheme.

-You can contact the external whistleblower channel by telephone, in writing or in person.
+You can contact the National Whistleblower Scheme by telephone, in writing or in person.

-If you wish to make a written report, you can use the special reporting portal or the specific email address created for the external whistleblower channel.
+If you wish to make a written report, you can use the special reporting portal or the specific email address created for the National Whistleblower Scheme.